thaustein/laxar/docs/manuals/widgets_and_activities.md

 They make up the user interface and implement the (client-side) application logic.

-## Delineating Widget Responsibilities
+## Widget Responsibilities

-Before starting to implement your widget, take a moment to think about it's responsibilities.
+Before starting to implement your widget, take a moment to think about and delineate it's responsibilities.
 You can do this by phrasing the question: _What task(s) does this widget help the user to accomplish?_
 Are you thinking about a very broadly applicable, technical task such as _"allow the user to enter a date"_ or _"allow user to delete a data row"_?
 In this case, you might want to implement this functionality as a _control_ (an AngularJS directive, or an HTML5 web component) and use it _within_ one or more of your widgets.